Keys to Buying a Home

 Key to Inspecting the Home: Don’t skimp out here.
 Spend the money to get a general inspection, a sewer scope and a radon test.
 When a $10,000 problem is found you’ll be glad you did!

-Clearing Appraisal: Assuming you’ve passed the inspection phase, it’s now time to order the appraisal.
+Clearing Appraisal: Assuming you’ve past the inspection phase, it’s now time to order the appraisal.
 The buyer’s lender orders the appraisal so the appraiser is not directed by the buyer or the seller.
-Appraisals have been taking awhile and they are a very common source of delay on closings, so you want to get this ordered shortly after the inspection.
-You wait until the inspection is complete to order it because you have to pay for the appraisal, commonly $450-$650, regardless of if the deal closes or not.
-So you don’t want to order the appraisal before the inspection only to find out the home has issues and you’re not going to move forward.
+Appraisals are usually ordered right after the home passes inspections.
+You wait until the inspection is complete to order it because you have to pay for the appraisal, commonly $500-$750, regardless of if the deal closes or not.
+So you typically don’t want to order the appraisal until after you know the inspections have gone well.

-Usually the buyer will notify the seller the appraisal has come in low.
-The seller will ask if the buyer wants to move forward with the deal at the current contract price and then there is some back and forth.
-Oftentimes the seller will come down some on the price, but in this hot market it’s not uncommon for the buyer to have to pay above the appraised value to make the deal work.
-In this market, the seller is usually winning this negotiation, but I do think the seller more often than not comes down at least some as a show of good faith.
+In this case, usually the buyer will notify the seller the appraisal has come in low.
+The seller will ask if the buyer wants to move forward with the deal at the current contact price and then there is some back and forth.
+Oftentimes the seller will come down some on the price, but that really depends on the state of the market and who has leverage, the buyer or the seller.
+If you’ve read this far you know by now that knowing which party has leverage in the current market is key!

 Are appraisals worth contesting if you think there is an error?
 Usually it’s not worth it in my opinion unless there is a clear mistake, like the appraiser missed a perfect comparable sale that would have justified a higher price.
 This happens from time to time, but usually getting an appraiser to change their mind is a losing battle and a waste of time.

-Key to Clearing Appraisal: Put a clause in your offer that states how much of an appraisal shortage you’ll cover if it appraises low.
+Key to Clearing Appraisal: In a seller’s market, put a clause in your offer that states how much of an appraisal shortage you’ll cover if it appraises low.
 By getting it out of the way upfront, you’ll give the seller peace of mind and increase your odds of winning the deal in a competitive situation.

 Receiving Final Loan Approval: You are now so close you can taste it.
 You’ve passed the inspections, cleared the appraisal and you’re in the home stretch.
 It’s at this point you hear that your lender is almost ready to close, but not quite because they are waiting for final loan approval.